 Larvae of Aphidoletes aphidimyza are an active predator of aphids.
 Adults feed on honeydew secreted by aphids and lay eggs on or around aphid colonies (Harris, 1973).
-Adults are liklely to leave fruit if disturbed.
+Adults are likely to leave fruit if disturbed.
 Mature larvae pupate within the soil.
 The likelihood of importation is low as long as parasitised aphids are not present upon the fruit or trusses.
-Visual inspection is likely to detect host and predator presence.

-If larvae or parasitised aphids remain undetected on the fruit surface distribution may occur.
+If larvae or parasitised aphids survive importation distribution may occur.